santino79/alanhylands.com/content/blog/migrating-blog-wordpress-gatsby-part-one/index.md

 ##Where it began oh oh oh oh##

-My first website was hand-coded in HTML.
+My first website was hand-coded in HTML in Notepad.
 We're talking late 2001/early 2002 here.
-Sopranos was just getting started on TV but the shot of the Twin Towers in the intro sequence was already sadly out of date.

-I wrote it in Notepad in straight HTML.
-Opened up Internet Explorer and there it was in all it's glory.
+I opened up Internet Explorer and there it was in all it's glory.
 It was a simpler time.
 I jumped over first to Microsoft Frontpage (clunky and horrible) and then Macromedia Dreamweaver which was a LOT smoother to use.
 And somewhere along the line I stopped hand coding HTML.

 ![My first website in 2003](./rattlesnake_suitcase2003.png)

 By the time I started my first blog in 2005 there was a new kid on the scene that everyone seemed to be talking about - **Wordpress**.
 It's hard to believe now but back then there was still a lot of scepticism about Matt's ability to really make a dent in the CMS world.
 Especially at a time when PHP was already starting to draw it's fair share of criticism from the developer community.
 Looking back now as around a third of all websites run on Wordpress, you have to say Matt knew what he was doing!

 Over the intervening years I put a lot of time into building websites with Wordpress.
 Woocommerce shops.
 Affiliate stores with product pages populated from Amazon's API (amongst others).
+Salon booking systems.
+Membership sites.
 Personal blogs (mainly this one) over and over and over.
 Grand opening, grand closing.
 When I wanted to build a website I installed Wordpress.
 Me and most of the rest of the world as the number of WP installs shows.

 ##Back in the saddle again.##